arjun3333/MyFirstApp/README.md

 #### Creating MyFirstApp&nbsp;

-Start Xcode<br />
+-Start 'Xcode'<br />
-You should get a welcome screen with a choice to create a new project.<br />
+-You should get a welcome screen with a choice to create a new project.<br />
-Or menu: File | New | Project<br />
+-Or menu: File | New | Project<br />
  ![6](https://user-images.githubusercontent.com/74371450/106781502-25696800-666f-11eb-9429-f57f67eebf41.png)
  ![7](https://user-images.githubusercontent.com/74371450/106781507-27332b80-666f-11eb-9541-b8759c03efc4.png)

-iOS Application: Single View Application<br />
+-iOS Application: Single View Application<br />
  Product name: MyFirstApp<br />
  Organization name: Your organization name (e.g., user)<br />
-• This will be used in a copyright notice that Xcode automatically creates.<br />
  Organization identifier: It preloads this with “reverse DNS” string, such as “com.cegepgim”<br />
 • xCode will combine the product name and organization identifier to create a unique bundle<br />
 identifier for your app.<br />
 Leave defaults:<br />